-Defying Karzai and the special tribunal, about 213 of the certified winners met at the Intercontinental Hotel in Kabul on January 20, 2011, and reportedly decided to take their seats on Sunday, January 23, 2011, without Karzai's formal inauguration.
-This rendered unclear the legal status of a self-convened parliament but Karzai agreed to inaugurate the lower house on January 26, 2011.
-However, he insisted the fraud investigation by the special tribunal remain active.
+Defying Karzai and the special tribunal, about 213 of the certified winners met at the Intercontinental Hotel in Kabul on January 20, 2011, and decided to take their seats on Sunday, January 23, 2011, without Karzai's formal inauguration.
+Presented with this challenge, Karzai inaugurated the lower house on January 26, 2011, while insisting the special tribunal continue its work.
 The lower house elected a compromise candidate, Abdul Raouf Ibrahimi, from the Uzbek community, as speaker.
-This fell short of Karzai's goal of engineering selection of Sayyaf but accomplished his aim of denying Qanooni reselection to that post.
 The upper house was completed as of February 19, 2011, when Karzai made his 34 appointments.